zhangrh93/InvertibleCE/README.md

 It's a powerful CNN explanation framework.
 It learns domain related concepts based on given datasets and provide both global (class level) and local (instance level) explanations.
 Based on the paper, learned concepts could be easily understanded by human.

+## Demo
-Two notebooks for MNIST and ImageNet could help you with this tool.
+Two Colab jupyter notebook demos are available.
+You can have a try Two notebooks for MNIST and ImageNet could help you with this tool.

 ## Usage